rks101/healthy4ever/README.md

 [Lumbar (lower back) spine](https://www.spineuniverse.com/anatomy/lumbar-spine)

-Bad posture while computer typing or similar repetitive strain may cause Nerve Compression or Cervical Radiculopathy \cite[CR](https://www.spineuniverse.com/anatomy/cervical-spine-anatomy-neck).
+Bad posture while typing or similar repetitive strain **may cause** Nerve Compression or Cervical Radiculopathy \cite[CR](https://www.spineuniverse.com/anatomy/cervical-spine-anatomy-neck) or [Carpal Tunnel Syndrome (CTS)](https://www.ninds.nih.gov/Disorders/Patient-Caregiver-Education/Fact-Sheets/Carpal-Tunnel-Syndrome-Fact-Sheet).

 Give enough rest to hands, wrists, do reflexes within your personal range.
+When you are sitting in front of your computer desktop/laptop, your eyes should be directed at the top one-third of your computer display.
+If you have to look up or down, adjust your display/monitor such that you can sit comfortably without straining your neck.

+Get up from the seat often and take enough liquid (water/juices/tea) throughut the day.